fastenhealth/docs/ROADMAP.md

 - [x] Open Bank account
 		- SVB or other Stripe Atlas reccomended #task
 		- Chase/BoA/etc
-- [ ] Move all infrastructure to new AWS account
+- [x] Move all infrastructure to new AWS account ✅ 2023-07-16
 - [ ] Complete AWS Infrastructure Hardening for Lighthouse
 	- See [security/REFERENCES.md](security/REFERENCES.md)
 - [ ] Configure Github CI for Lighthouse